 Yesterday, the Sixth Circuit issued a set of engrossing opinions accompanying its order denying the petition for rehearing en banc in United States v.
 Carpenter, No. 22-1198 (6th Cir.
 Sep.
 18, 2023).
 The order is noteworthy for, among other reasons, solidifying a circuit split on the interpretation of the last, restrictive clause in section 403(b) … Continue Reading

 The Sixth Circuit recently heard argument in L.W. v.
 Skrmetti, involving Tennessee’s law prohibiting healthcare providers from performing gender-affirming surgeries and administering hormones or puberty blockers to transgender minors.
-The district court facially enjoyed enforcement of the law as applied to hormones and puberty blockers and applied the preliminary injunction statewide.
+The district court facially enjoined enforcement of the law as applied to hormones and puberty blockers and applied the preliminary injunction statewide.
 Tennessee appealed and sought … Continue Reading

 Squire Patton Boggs Summer Associate Taylor Lonas summarizes a recent opinion from the United States Court of Appeals for the Sixth Circuit holding that an insanity acquittee bears the burden of proof for showing, after violating the terms of his release, that his continued release would not “create a substantial risk” to the public.
 18 … Continue Reading